Why Vitamin D is Low

 Most sunscreens are carcinogenic because of the chemicals and because they are unreliable.
 Getting a sunburn is also carcinogenic.
 The best way to avoid getting a sunburn is to get sunlight consistently, and the earlier in the day, the better.
 This will give us a good base tan and decreases our chances of burning.
 The darker the skin, the less UVB/UVA rays we absorb.

 At around two till four in the afternoon, it’s siesta time.
 The sun will be the hottest and breaking the atmosphere more directly at that time, and that’s when people will burn.
 If you can’t get out of the sun at this time and you need a sunscreen, then you can use zinc oxide.
 Don’t take zinc oxide orally as a supplement.
 It’s not bioavailable, which means the gut won’t absorb it into the body.
 Neither will our skin; the molecule is too large.
-It works as a sunscreen, though, and it’s not toxic.
+It works as a sunscreen though, and it’s not toxic.

 Vitamin D From Light Therapy

 I was looking into how to get vitamin D from light instead of a supplement a couple of years ago.
-One article that I read talked about Edmonton in particular because we are so far north.
+One article that I read talked about Edmonton, AB, Canada in particular because we are so far north.
 It said we don’t get UVB rays in Edmonton from October to April.
 The UVB rays get deflected off the atmosphere during those months, and we won’t get vitamin D.

 When I looked into light therapy, I found lamps that give us UVB rays, but they were $1200.
 You buy a bunch of them and set them around you and have them shining on you from all sides.
 That’s way too expensive!
 I thought I would just get a turtle lamp.
-One of those lamps that lizards or turtles have shone on them to provide UVB rays, and they are only $50.
+One of those lamps that lizards or turtles have shining on them to provide UVB rays, and they are only $50.
 The problem was how much UVB light do I need?

 Sulphated Vitamin D